hoanhan101/hraft/PROPOSAL.md

   - Start adopting pseudocode in Raft's original white paper.
   - Use [MIT's lab](https://pdos.csail.mit.edu/6.824/labs/lab-raft.html) as a reference.

-    > The nice thing about this MIT's Distributed System course is that their
+    > The great thing about this MIT's Distributed System course is that their
     > labs are built on top of Raft.
 They go through its implementation,
     > add a distributed key-value service on top of it and eventually exploring
     > the idea of sharding.